schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/index.md

 * Privileges and grants

 The sample code below demonstrates just how easy it is to use SchemaCrawler.
-For more example code, take a look at the [examples project](https://github.com/schemacrawler/SchemaCrawler/tree/main/schemacrawler-examplecode).
+For more example code, take a look at the [example code](https://github.com/schemacrawler/SchemaCrawler-Usage).
 For more details, please refer to the [javadocs](https://javadoc.io/doc/us.fatehi/schemacrawler/).

 <script src="https://gist.github.com/schemacrawler/63e4b8cb0515c6e928e7a9a419f46411.js"></script>